 Piping Failed at a Tee Junction

-After an XL commercial sprinkler pipe system had failed at a pipe-to-pipe tee junction, we were asked to perform a root cause analysis.
+After the failure of a XL commercial sprinkler pipe-to-pipe at a tee junction had occurred – we were asked to perform a root cause analysis.
 Allied XL pipe is a strong, thin wall pipe manufactured specifically for sprinkler system applications.

 NFPA 13 specifies that sprinkler systems using threaded connections must be threaded per ANSI/ASME B1.20.1, “Pipe Threads, General Purpose (Inch)”.
 This standard defines the dimensions of pipe threads for general purpose applications including tapered threads appropriate for this application.

 Calculations were performed to determine the additional, external load required to cause tensile overload due to bending on the leg of pipe where the failure occurred.
-A uniform, distributed load of 29 pounds per foot or a concentrated load of 84 pounds located at the center of pipe span would cause collapse.
+The results determined that a uniform, distributed load of 29 pounds per foot or a concentrated load of 84 pounds located at the center of pipe span would cause collapse.
 This type of loading would cause sudden, catastrophic failure of the pipe.